Jason2945/Digital-Design/Projects/ICE_COLd_SOdA_SOLd_HErE_Quartus/readme.md

-# Project Outline
+## Objective ##

+- Project objective is to gain experience designing complex combinational logic circuits.
-Create a combinational logic circuit that displays the message "ICE CoLd SOdA SOLd HErE on 4 HEX displays on the DE10-Standard Board.
+- This project will display the message ICE COLd SOdA SOLd HErE on the DE10 Standard Board.
-The design will have 3 inputs and 28 outputs.
+- The design will have 3 inputs (switch buttons) and 28 outputs (SSD)
+- Input will be toggled from 0 (000) to 4 (100).

 # Project Display